A joint European-Russian mission to find signs of life on Mars.

 - The ExoMars rover is highly autonomous and agile, a crucial step in building technologies for future Mars exploration.

 Editor’s Note: ESA has suspended the ExoMars rover after Russia’s invasion of Ukraine in February 2022.
-In a statement, ESA said its ruling council “acknowledged the present impossibility of carrying out the ongoing cooperation with Roscosmos on the ExoMars rover mission with a launch in 2022.”
+In a statement, ESA said its ruling council “acknowledged the present impossibility of carrying out the ongoing cooperation with Roscosmos on the ExoMars rover mission with a launch in 2022."
+ESA is now considering working with NASA, with a launch date of 2028 or later.

 What is the ExoMars mission to Mars?